 Easily one of the most popular and well-known day trips from Positano is to the cosmopolitan, picturesque island of Capri.
 Capri is most well known for its idyllic views, famous visitors, striking Blue Grotto, and bustling nightlife.

-Capri is easily reached from Positano by ferry (only seasonal routes) in just under half an hour making it a convenient day trip from Positano.
+Capri is easily reached from Positano by ferry (only seasonal routes) in just under half an hour making it convenient to get to from Positano.
 You can view ferry schedules here.

 If you’re looking to take the planning out of your time in Capri and just want to sit back and enjoy the island, there are also plenty of guided tours such as this full-day tour or this private boat tour.